Richmond.gov.uk

 My Account

-Depending on your circumstances, you may be entitled to an additional Discretionary Housing Payment on top of your normal Housing Benefit or Universal Credit payments.
+Depending on your circumstances, you may be entitled to an additional Housing Payment on top of your normal Housing Benefit or Universal Credit payments.
 This payment is not a benefit and there is no automatic right to receive it.

 Eligibility

-Discretionary Housing Payments can only be paid to people who are already receiving some Housing Benefit or Universal Credit to help pay their rent.
-If you are getting enough help to pay your rent, you will not entitled to any extra help.
-Discretionary Housing Payments cannot be awarded to help you pay for non-rent charges like water rates and service charges.
+Housing Payments can only be paid to people who are already receiving some Housing Benefit or Universal Credit to help pay their rent.
+If you are getting enough help to pay your rent, you will not be entitled to any extra help.

-If you make a claim for a Discretionary Housing Paymen you will need to explain why you think you need extra help with your rent.
+If you make a claim for a Housing Payment, you will need to explain why you think you need extra help with your rent.
 You must show us that you or your family will suffer hardship if you do not get this extra help.
 We will also ask you to explain what other action you are taking to prevent you or your family suffering hardship.
 For example, if you are paying a high rent or you have extra bedrooms you do not need, you will be expected to look for a cheaper or smaller place to live.

 There is no fixed rate.
 We will decide the level of payment when we are looking at an individual claim.

-A Discretionary Housing Payment is paid for a limited period of time to give you the chance to find other ways of reducing your housing costs.
+A Housing Payment is paid for a limited period of time to give you the chance to find other ways of reducing your housing costs.

 Make a claim